EvgeniyVol/EvgeniyVol/README.md

 ## Hi there 👋

+I am a student at Belgorod State University.
+I am interested in programming.
+There are still developments here, but real projects will be coming soon

 <!--
 **EvgeniyVol/EvgeniyVol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.